Skip to Main Content

 Primary School

 Through a longstanding partnership with Toni’s Kitchen, students walk to the local soup kitchen to help those in need.
-Third graders perform a holiday bell concert at Senior Care and explore advocacy in their culminating Agents of Change unit.
+Third graders explore advocacy in their culminating Changemakers unit.
 Schoolwide efforts like the Thanksgiving Share, annual Food Drive, and Giving Tree reinforce that even the youngest Caring Cougars can make a big impact.

 Middle School

 Community engagement is a significant part of the lives and education of all Middle School students.
 Through the advisory program, students develop their awareness of the world and the role they can play in fostering positive change through service.
-Each grade level also participates in a project, whether it's managing the recycling program, sharing gifts and talents with seniors at the Montclair Inn, selecting causes to support, or fundraising through a student-led run/walk.
+Each grade level also participates in a project, which involves sharing gifts and talents with the community and selecting causes to support.

 In addition to their service by grade level, Middle School students participate in school-wide community engagement projects, such as the Thanksgiving food drive and student-faculty basketball game, along with optional service clubs, which reinforce students’ growing understanding of their ability to lead and serve.